MythicAgents/freyja/README.md

 ## Documentation

-The Odin documentation source code can be found in the `documenation-payload/odin` directory.
+The Freyja documentation source code can be found in the `documenation-payload/freyja` directory.
 View the rendered documentation by clicking on **Docs -> Agent Documentation** in the upper right-hand corner of the Mythic interface.